AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 The difference between these designs will likely impact whether (and how) SPV can be done safely.
 So, attempting to solve the SPV problem at this point is premature.

-We will proceed on the \emph{assumption} that SPV is possible and easy to do in a reasonable time period, and we'll investigate the problem of SPV in detail in \autoref{sec:spv-in-ut}.
+We will proceed on the \emph{assumption} that SPV is possible and easy to do in a reasonable time period, and we'll investigate the problem of SPV between reflecting chains in detail in \autoref{sec:spv-in-ut}.

 \subsection{Converting Confirmations}